mydictionary-project/mydictionary/README.md

 ###### 2.4.3.1. mode

 `"mode"` is an integer.
-It determines on what condition the library should provide *vocabularies* from *services* (query online).
+It determines on what condition MYDICTIONARY should provide *vocabularies* from *services* (query online).

 Here is the possible value:

-- `0`: the library will never query online.
+- `0`: MYDICTIONARY will never query online.
-- `1`: the library will query online, if users need.
+- `1`: MYDICTIONARY will query online, if users need.
-- `2`: the library will query online, if the *vocabulary* is not existent in all *collections* and *dictionaries*.
+- `2`: MYDICTIONARY will query online, if the *vocabulary* is not existent in all *collections* and *dictionaries*.
-- `3`: the library will query online, if users need OR the *vocabulary* is not existent in all *collections* and *dictionaries*.
+- `3`: MYDICTIONARY will query online, if users need OR the *vocabulary* is not existent in all *collections* and *dictionaries*.
-- `4`: the library will always query online.
+- `4`: MYDICTIONARY will always query online.

 **If it's hard to understand, set `"mode"` as `3` by default.**